jaklob1233/IT2901---Gruppe-01-P01/README.md

 ## Speech emotion recognition integration
 ### Motivation
 Previously, the STT system enabled efficient, bandwidth-saving communication by sending transcribed text instead of audio.
 However, this approach omitted the emotional cues present in speech, which are critical for understanding urgency, stress, or intent, especially in military operations.
-The integration of SER addresses this gap by appending emotional data to each transcribed message, allowing recipients to better interpret the sender’s state and respond appropriately
+The integration of SER addresses this gap by appending emotional data to each transcribed message, allowing recipients to better interpret the sender’s state and respond appropriately.

 ### Scope of work
  - **System and component integration:** \
 The integration of SER is strictly limited to the speech-to-text-master directory.
-No changes have been made to the MQTT transport, Linphone adapter, or Text to speech modules.
+No changes have been made to the MQTT transport, Linphone adapter, or Text-to-speech modules.

  - **SER model implementation:**\
 Two SER models have been integrated: